DtxdF/AppJail.docs/docs/source-tree.md

 ##### release

-Although you can perfectly run `appjail update release`, this will not work as expected.
+Although you can perfectly run `appjail-update(1)` `release`, this will not work as expected.

 ```console
 # appjail update release
 [00:00:00] [ error ] [default] This is a release installed from a source tree, so you will have to run `appjail fetch src` by yourself.
 ```

-As the command guesses, we need to use `appjail fetch src`.
-This is because `appjail update release` would not be able to guess a perfect workflow for all users, so it is preferable to leave the path clean for the user.
+As the command guesses, we need to use `appjail-fetch(1)` `src`.
+This is because `appjail-update(1)` `release` would not be able to guess a perfect workflow for all users, so it is preferable to leave the path clean for the user.

-As you can see in the previous sections, all the targets that are needed to create a clean release are executed, but this implies that if we call `appjail fetch src` again, some files will be overwritten.
+As you can see in the previous sections, all the targets that are needed to create a clean release are executed, but this implies that if we call `appjail-fetch(1)` `src` again, some files will be overwritten.
 This is fine if you don't have any problems.
 For example, if you have a thinjail, and you separate the data that must persist (mounted from the host to inside the jail) from the data that is ephemeral, you can recreate the jail and everything will work as expected, plus the new data from the recent update.
 If you have a thickjail, no problem, remember that the release and a thickjail does not share data in a similar way to thinjails.
-But if you really want to update a release like jails (see previous section), you just have to indicate `appjail fetch src` not to execute some targets, namely `distrib-dirs`, `distribution`, `delete-old` and `delete-old-libs`.
+But if you really want to update a release like jails (see previous section), you just have to indicate `appjail-fetch(1)` `src` not to execute some targets, namely `distrib-dirs`, `distribution`, `delete-old` and `delete-old-libs`.
 Before updating, you should have run `etcupdate extract` (this is only needed once).

 ```console
 # appjail etcupdate release -m extract